 The estimated revenues are based on projected average compounded annual revenue growth rates for semiconductor products that are in line with industry analysts' forecasts of growth in the markets in which Vantis competes.
-Estimated total revenues from the in-process research and development product areas are expected to peak in the year 2005 and decline rapidly thereafter as replacement products are expected to enter the market.
-These projections are based on management estimates of market size and growth, expected trends in technology, and the nature and expected timing of new product introductions by Vantis and its competitors.
+Estimated total revenues from the in-process research and development product areas are expected to peak in the year 2005 and decline rapidly thereafter as replacement products are estimates of market size and growth, expected trends in technology, and the nature and expected timing of new product introductions by Vantis and its competitors.

-In developing cash flow estimates, gross margins, research and development costs and selling, general and administrative expenses were consistent with Vantis' historical experience adjusted for expected changes in its stand-alone performance.
+In developing cash flow estimates, gross margins, research and development costs and selling general and administrative expenses were consistent with Vantis historical experience adjusted for expected changes in its stand-alone performance.